en-pei/fabm0_agg/src/models/hzg/agg/README.md

 # AGG 1.0.0

 This is AGG, a distribution-based aggregation-SPM model.

+It is coupled to other models and physical driver with FABM framework.

+The iow_spm model is linked.
+See subfolder: `/src/models/iow/spm`

 ## Citation